 Caseboard went live early in 2022, and currently covers proceedings in the Chancery Division and the KBD, and planning to expand in the near future to include the Court of Appeal, Supreme Court and Competition Appeal Tribunal.

-Caseboard is the brainchild of Will Carter, a Senior Associate in the IP & Technology team at RPC and his brother Jamie Carter, a software engineer.
+Caseboard is the brainchild of Will Carter, a technology litigation lawyer at a London law firm, and his brother Jamie Carter, a software engineer.
 They found there was an unmet need for access to information on ongoing court proceedings, with various services being unconnected and sometimes difficult to access.
 In addition to lawyers, journalists, companies and members of the public subscribe to the service.